 This officer has participated in a large number of varied sorties.
 He is a navigator of great ability and his fine work has contributed materially to the success of the operations in which he has taken part.

 In August 1944, during a reconnaissance of the Gironde area, his aircraft was hit by anti-aircraft fire.
-The petrol tanks were pierced and a quantity of the contents were lost.
+The petrol tanks were pierced and a quantity of the contents was lost.
 A course was set for home but the petrol became exhausted and the aircraft came down on to the sea.

 Flying Officer Miller, who had temporarily lost consciousness, recovered to find himself submerged in the cockpit.
 He released his harness and managed to climb clear.
 His pilot was apparently still trapped.